 Where should we have the shoot?

 It really depends on you.
 If you’re very nervous about the shoot, you probably don’t want to head to a really bustling, busy area in the middle of a busy time of day.
 Think about whether you prefer rural or urban locations.
 Whether you like a classic backdrop or something more gritty!

-Personally I love shooting in the urban environment or against the backdrop of imposing landscapes.
+Personally, I love shooting in the urban environment or against the backdrop of a beautiful landscape.
 I am always really open to suggestions and have photographed engagement sessions everywhere from blustery beaches to urban areas .
 It’s also really nice to shoot somewhere that has meaning for you.

 If you plump for a green space it’s good to go somewhere with interesting features.
 Trees, sculptures and structures work well if you want to have your shoot in a park.

 I’m always excited by shooting in an environment I’ve never been to before.
 I’m equally happy suggestion some locations I’ve used before, that could work as backdrops.